CodernTon/Kattis_examples/README.md

 # Kattis_examples

-Here is solutions to some of the coding problems up on [kattis](https://open.kattis.com), all problems are solved in java.
-Note that some of the problems are unsolved.
+Here is solutions to some of the coding problems up on [kattis](https://open.kattis.com).

+### Information about this repo

+Most of the problems are sovled in java but some are solved in python or c++ as well.

+Note that some of the problems are unsolved or not finished.